Frontier Services Group: Structure

 The FSG headquarters are in Hong Kong, but the business headquarter is located in Beijing.
 FSG has branches in Shanghai, Kunming, Dubai, Malta, Nairobi, and Cape Town.
 Multiple ex-US Army officers serve in the leadership.

 Frontier Services Group is partially owned by CITIC Group, a state-run investment fund owned and controlled by the People's Republic of China.
 CITIC is FSG's largest shareholder.

 FSG's current CEO is Dongyi Hua.
 J. David Whittingham is FSG's Group Vice President & Head of Africa.
 His responsibilities include business development, corporate development, mergers and acquisitions and investor relations.

 History

-FSG is initially a Bermuda-registered electronics company called "DVN Holdings Limited".
+FSG was initially a Bermuda-registered electronics company called "DVN Holdings Limited".
 DVN was renamed to FSG in January 2014 to reflect its change in direction.

 In May 2014, it was reported that Prince's plan to build a diesel refinery in South Sudan, in which $10 million had already been invested, was suspended.
 The halted refinery project was reported to be supported personally by the country's president, Salva Kiir Mayardit.
 Frontier Services Group was reported to be paid $23.3 million by South Sudan's Ministry of Petroleum to transport supplies and perform maintenance on oil production facilities.